jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-01.md

 What Electrum is.

-As for example, you have an Electrum, which of it selfe is no Metall, but yet it hides all Metalls in one Metall.
-That if it be anatomized by the industry of Alchymie, and separated: all the seven Metalls, viz.
+As for example, you have an Electrum, which of it self is no Metall, but yet it hides all metals in one Metall.
+That if it be anatomized by the industry of Alchymie, and separated: all the seven metals, viz.
 Gold, Silver, Copper, Tinne, Lead, Iron, and Quicksilver come out of it, and that pure, and perfect.

 What Separation is.